rphuber/rh-pattern-library/README.md

 - Responsive and Fluid
 - Columns are wrapped in a container .row
 - Each column will have a class of .col-$
+- In a .row-flush a column can have a class of .flush to remove padding
 - A .container class that wraps all content on the page.
 Must be fluid in width.

 **Responsive Behaviour**

 - In medium screen sizes (default at <1024px) the columns will have their gutter width halved.
 - In small screen sizes (default at <768px) all columns will get a full (100%) width.
+- In small screen sizes (default at <768px) columns can use class of .small-$ to maintain original grid

 ## Typography